-To open the Preferences, tap the gear icon at the top of the screen.
+To open the Preferences, tap the Preferences button at the bottom of the screen.

 To return to the Menu, tap the ← icon in the upper-left corner.
 Changes to the Preferences are saved automatically except for Vintage Mode (in the General tab) and Start Time (in the Sync tab).